beratgonultas/linear_algebra_with_numpy/numpy_linalg.md

-I gave us the array of [x0, x1] .
+It gave us the array of [x0, x1] .
 Let's check if it holds.

 ```python